yujiosaka/headless-chrome-crawler/README.md

 ### class: HCCrawler

-HCCrawler provides a method to launch a crawler.
-It extends [Puppeteer class](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#class-puppeteer), so any methods like `HCCrawler.executablePath()` are available.
+HCCrawler provides method to launch or connect to a HeadlessChrome/Chromium.
+It also provides a `HCCrawler.executablePath()` method which behaves the same as [puppeteer.executablePath()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerexecutablepath).

 #### HCCrawler.connect([options])

 * `options` <[Object]>
   * `concurrency` <[number]> Maximum number of pages to open concurrently, defaults to `10`.
-* returns: <Promise<Crawler>> Promise which resolves to Crawler instance.
+* returns: <Promise<HCCrawler>> Promise which resolves to HCCrawler instance.

 This method connects to an existing Chromium instance.
-The following options are passed straight to [Puppeteer.connect API](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions).
+The following options are passed straight to [puppeteer.connect([options])](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions).

 ```
 browserWSEndpoint, ignoreHTTPSErrors